-(a) An agency must adopt and enforce a written policy governing client conduct and responsibility and client rights in accordance with this section.
+(a) An agency must adopt and enforce a written policy governing client conduct and responsibility and client rights, in accordance with this section.
 The written policy must include a grievance mechanism under which a client can participate without fear of reprisal.

 (b) An agency must protect and promote the rights of all clients.

-(c) An agency must comply with the provisions of the Texas Human Resources Code, Chapter 102, Rights of the Elderly, which applies to a client 60 years of age or older.
+(c) An agency must comply with the provisions of the Texas Human Resources Code, Chapter 102, which applies to a client 60 years of age or older.

-(d) At the time of admission, an agency must provide a client who receives licensed home health services, licensed and certified home health services, hospice services, or personal assistance services with a written statement that informs the client that a complaint against the agency may be directed to the Department of Aging and Disability Services, Consumer Rights and Services Division, P.O.
+(d) At the time of admission, an agency must provide a client who receives licensed home health services, licensed and certified home health services, hospice services, or personal assistance services, with a written statement that informs the client that a complaint against the agency may be directed to HHSC Complaint and Incident Intake , P.O.
 Box 149030, Austin, Texas 78714-9030, toll free 1-800-458-9858.
 The statement also may inform the client that a complaint against the agency may be directed to the administrator of the agency.
-The statement about complaints directed to the administrator also must include the time frame in which the agency will review and resolve the complaint.
+The statement about complaints directed to the administrator also must include the time frame in which the agency reviews and resolves a complaint.

-(e) In advance of furnishing care to a client or during the initial evaluation visit before the initiation of treatment, an agency must provide the client or their legal representative with a written notice of all policies governing client conduct and responsibility and client rights.
+(e) In advance of furnishing care to a client, or during the initial evaluation visit before the initiation of treatment, an agency must provide the client, or their legal representative, with a written notice of all policies governing client conduct and responsibility and client rights.

 (f) A client has the following rights:

 (1) A client has the right to be informed in advance about the care to be furnished, the plan of care, expected outcomes, barriers to treatment, and any changes in the care to be furnished.
-The agency must ensure that written informed consent specifying the type of care and services that may be provided by the agency has been obtained for every client, either from the client or their legal representative.
+The agency must ensure that written informed consent, specifying the type of care and services that may be provided by the agency, has been obtained for every client, either from the client or their legal representative.
 The client or the legal representative must sign or mark the consent form.

 (2) A client has the right to participate in planning the care or treatment and in planning a change in the care or treatment.